-ECE 101 -The Developing Child
+ECE 101 - The Developing Child (3 credits)

-IAI: None The Developing Child course provides a foundation in theory and principles of child development, including an overview of physical, emotional, social, cognitive, language, and aesthetic development from conception to age 8.
-Development is also explored within a socio-cultural context (e.g., gender, family, race, ethnicity, ability, socio-economics, and religion) and emphasizes the implications of development for early childhood educators.
-10 hours of field experience is required.
+A foundation course in theory and principles of the developmental continuum, including an in-depth study of physical, social/emotional, cognitive, language, and aesthetic development; an examination of current research and major developmental theories from conception to age 8.
+Child development within a socio-cultural context, such as gender, family, race, ethnicity, language, ability, socio-economics, religion, and society; an emphasis on the implications for early childhood professional practice will be explored.
+Ten hours of supervised experience is required.